Former President Obama visits the White House for the first time in 5 years

 Biden allotted $34 billion for the ACA as part of the American Rescue plan, his $1.9 trillion COVID relief package.
 The plan included increasing access to ACA subsidies, though that provision is set to expire at the end of 2022.

-In addition to Obama's attendance at the event, Biden will have lunch with the former president.
+In addition to Obama's attendance at the event, Biden had lunch with the former president.
 Their meeting comes just over three weeks after Obama announced testing positive for COVID-19.

 "They are real friends, not just Washington friends," Psaki said, "I'm sure they will talk about events in the world as well as their families and personal lives."